 - Additional examples include landfill siting in Morocco; development of integrated solid waste management plans in Jamaica and Paraguay; creation of a solid waste enterprise fund in Honduras; improvements in solid waste collection, disposal, and recycling systems in Mexico; and the drafting of national solid waste legislation in Swaziland.

 This experience in the international arena is bolstered by ICMA’s network of U.S.-based members, staff, and environmental experts.
 Solid waste and environmental management are among the services that all municipalities need to provide, so ICMA has a large pool of experts on which to draw.
 The result is a substantial organizational resource that can be applied worldwide.
 ICMA’s domestic assets include the following:

-- An extensive Knowledge Network, accessible from the ICMA website, provides resources gathered from ICMA’s worldwide network of local government practitioners and provides for discussion groups on a wide array of topics, including solid waste and environmental management.
+- A website that makes available extensive resources from ICMA’s worldwide network of local government practitioners and provides for discussion groups on a wide array of topics, including solid waste and environmental management.

 - ICMA manages the Local Government Environmental Assistance Network (LGEAN), a Web site that serves as a "first-stop shop" providing environmental management, planning, funding, and regulatory information for elected and appointed officials, managers, and staff.

 - The overall issue of sustainability—meaning a balance among the values of environmental stewardship, economic development, and social equity—has been designated as an ICMA organizational priority, and the association’s membership has formed an advisory committee and an electronic discussion forum on the topic.